chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/delete-a-client.png" alt="Delete a Client">}}

+### Policy File

+A [Policyfile]({{< relref "/policyfile" >}}) is an optional way to manage role, environment, and community cookbook data with a single document that is uploaded to the Chef Infra Server.
+Policyfiles make things easier to test and promote code safely with a simpler interface.

+The Chef Infra Server integration lets you:

+- Search for a specific policyfile from the list
+- View the list of all the policyfiles

+Use the search bar on the Policyfile tab (**Chef Infra Server > Policyfile**) to find a policy file from the list.
+Entering the name of the policy file in the search bar returns policyfiles matching your search criteria.

+IMAGE

 ### Nodes

 A [node]({{< relref "/nodes" >}}) is a device that is managed by Chef Infra.
 During the Chef Infra Client run, the Infra Client retrieves [attributes](/nodes#attributes) that defines the expected state of the node and a [run-list](/nodes#run-lists) that defines how a node will be configured to that state from the Infra Server.
 The Infra Client then uses that information to update the node to its expected state.